Resumes & Cover Letters

 Many times, we write our resumes like a laundry list, cataloging our day-to-day tasks, and leaving out what hiring managers are actually looking for: achievements.

-To do this, Twersky says a professional resume writer works with the candidates to determine their best selling points in their career timeline, making career-related accomplishments more front of mind both for the candidate and for their resume.
+To do this, Twersky says a professional resume writer works with the candidate to identify the best selling points in their career timeline, making career-related accomplishments more front of mind for both the candidate and their resume.